davidbkemp/jsqubits/README.md

         .measure(1)
         .result

-WARNING: jsqubits operators return new instances of the quantum state and they do NOT modify the existing object.

 If you are new to quantum programming, then it is highly recommended that you try reading [John Watrous' Quantum Information and Computation Lecture Notes](https://cs.uwaterloo.ca/~watrous/QC-notes/).